lowRISC/opentitan/hw/ip/flash_ctrl/doc/theory_of_operation.md

 Since the flash controller has multiple interfaces for access, transmission integrity failures can manifest in different ways.

 There are 4 interfaces:
-- host direct access to flash controller [register files](#host-direct-reg).
+- host direct access to flash controller [register files](#host-direct-access-to-flash-controller-register-files).
-- host direct access to [flash macro](#host-direct-macro)
+- host direct access to [flash macro](#host-direct-access-to-flash-macro)
-- host / software initiated flash controller access to [flash macro (read / program / erase)](#host-controller-op)
+- host / software initiated flash controller access to [flash macro (read / program / erase)](#host-software-initiated-access-to-flash-macro)
-- life cycle management interface / hardware initiated flash controller access to [flash macro (read / program / erase)](#hw-controller-op)
+- life cycle management interface / hardware initiated flash controller access to [flash macro (read / program / erase)](#life-cycle-management-interface-hardware-initiated-access-to-flash-macro)

 The impact of transmission integrity of each interface is described below.

-##### Host Direct Access to Flash Controller Register Files {#host-direct-reg}
+##### Host Direct Access to Flash Controller Register Files
 This category of transmission integrity behaves identically to other modules.
 A bus transaction, when received, is checked for command and data payload integrity.
 If an integrity error is seen, the issuing bus host receives an in-band error response and a fault is registered in [`STD_FAULT_STATUS.REG_INTG_ERR`](../data/flash_ctrl.hjson#std_fault_status).

-##### Host Direct Access to Flash Macro {#host-direct-macro}
+##### Host Direct Access to Flash Macro
 Flash can only be read by the host.
 The transmission integrity scheme used is end-to-end, so integrity generated inside the flash is fed directly to the host.
 It is the host's responsibility to check for integrity correctness and react accordingly.

-##### Host / Software Initiated Access to Flash Macro {#host-controller-op}
+##### Host / Software Initiated Access to Flash Macro
-Since controller operations are initiated through writes to the register file, the command check is identical to host direct access to [regfiles](#host-direct-reg).
+Since controller operations are initiated through writes to the register file, the command check is identical to host direct access to [regfiles](#host-direct-access-to-flash-controller-register-files).
-Controller reads behave similarly to [host direct access to macro](#host-direct-macro), the read data and its associated integrity are returned through the controller read FIFO for the initiating host to handle.
+Controller reads behave similarly to [host direct access to macro](#host-direct-access-to-flash-macro), the read data and its associated integrity are returned through the controller read FIFO for the initiating host to handle.

 For program operations, the write data and its associated integrity are stored and propagated through the flash protocol and physical controllers.
 Prior to packing the data for final flash program, the data is then checked for integrity correctness.